pksenpai/MenuSetter/README.md

 <br>

 > [!TIP]
->  If the `ms_config` directory exists but the json file does not exist, use the `-j` option to create a ready-made menu template in Jason format:
+>  If the `ms_config` directory exists but the json file does not exist, use `-j` option to create a ready-made menu template in Jason format:
 > <br>
 > ```python3 -m menu_setter ms-init -j```